Course Identification

 Grades will be determined based on the individual seminar and a 1-page research proposal

-On January 15th and March 5th, the course will be held in Science Teaching Lab 1.
+On January 15th 2025 the course will be held at Science Teaching Lab 3.

 Prerequisites